MashirosBaumkuchen/Teresa/README.md

-# Teresa
+### Teresa

-an app based on android.
+an Android videoPlayer based on SurfaceView and MediaPlayer

-&kotlin
-&rxjava
-&retrofit